ijeffy-i/proj1-the-start/README.md

 ### **Upcoming Next**
-🔜 EDA - Check Per Capita Crime Rates → Confirm if Darwin & Alice Springs have higher crime density or if it's due to population size.
+🔜 EDA - Deep Dive into Alice Springs Crime Trends

+1. Investigate crime rates from previous years to determine if 2024’s high crime per capita is an anomaly or consistent.
+2. Examine socio-economic factors, policing policies, or transient populations that might influence crime density.
+3. Identify which crimes contribute most to the high rate—violent crimes, theft, or repeat offenses?

 ---